C2C - Route 71

 Run by: Rachel Habgood

 Georgian home with comfortable beds, excellent breakfasts, local amenities, tea-trays and drying facilities plus bike lock-up.
 Short walk to the local bike shop and town centre where there are excellent pubs and restaurants.
-Free wifi.
+Free wifi and use of lounge.
+Breakfast vegetarian and continental options available.

 Pubs: lots of choice nearby.